A Short History of Organ Grinders

 |

-This drawing of Terry with his Raffin Street Organ and mechanical friends was done in graphite by artist Charles Ott of Woodbridge, Virginia. |
+This drawing of Terry with his Raffin Street Organ and mechanical friends was done in graphite by the late art professor and artist Charles Ott who lived in Woodbridge, Virginia when he made this drawing. |

 Back to Top